Who collects your data

 How we collect your personal data

 Your consent is compulsory for purposes under paragraphs 1-6, in order to comply with juridical obligations and EU laws and regulations; refusal to provide personal data will not allow our organisation to offer you our services.
 We will send you marketing communication, as described under paragraph 7, via e-mail or postal service.
-You can exercise you rights any time, pursuant to Article 7 par.
-3, and Article 15 of EU Regulation 2016/679 regarding opting out from receiving such communication or choosing other communication modalities.
+You can exercise you rights at any time and opt out from receiving such communication or choose other communication modalities, pursuant to Article 7 par.
+3, and Article 15 of EU Regulation 2016/679.

 Refusal to share your personal data for the aforementioned purposes will not allow us to carry out the following activities: sending newsletter regarding our projects and initiatives via email or postal service.